 - You've had prior cancer treatment

-If you're a man, talk with your doctor if you have:
+If you're a man, you may wish to be evaluated sooner if you have:

 To become pregnant, the complex processes of ovulation and fertilization need to work just right.
 For some couples, infertility problems can be present from birth (congenital) or something can go wrong along the way that results in infertility.